whopperprinting/LayerLapse/README.md

 ## 🛡️ License

 The code in this repo is licensed under the **MIT License** — for firmware only.
-You are free to build your own DIY version using Arduino components and this code.

 > 🛠️ You are welcome to build your own DIY version using Arduino components and the open firmware provided.🚫 However, the official hardware design (PCB layout, enclosure, and branding) is proprietary and not licensed for reproduction, resale, or modification.